 - You should now have a new option called “Merge” – click it.

-Now any files with the same name will automatically have a “2” added to the filename, so both the original and the new file will remain and nothing will be lost.
+Any files with the same name will automatically have a “2” added to the filename, so both the original and the new file will remain, and nothing will be lost.